GuillermoBustosPerez/Published-Articles/Predicting flake mass a view from Machine Learning/Predicting_flake_mass.md

 ### 3.2 Number of variables

 Selection of number of variables is evaluated using two parameters:
 Mallows’s Cp and adjusted *r*<sup>2</sup>.
 Mallows’s Cp (Mallows, 1973) accounts for model fit in the process of model selection – a low value indicates a good model.
-The addition of predictors results in an increasing *r*<sup>2</sup> (proportion of variance of the predicted variable explained by the independent variables) irrespective of predictor contribution to the model and making it impossible to compare models with a different number of predictors.
+The addition of predictors results in an increasing *r*<sup>2</sup>
+(proportion of variance of the predicted variable explained by the independent variables) irrespective of predictor contribution to the model and making it impossible to compare models with a different number of predictors.
+Adjusted *r*<sup>2</sup> is analogous to the linear regression *r*<sup>2</sup> but adjusted to the number of explanatory variables, thus making model comparison possible.

 ``` r
 # Plot cp and adjusted rsquared according to n predictors